Aurora investigators mostly clear cops involved in shooting Jor’Dell Richardson - Sentinel Colorado

 The findings by investigators were released about a month after 18th Judicial District Attorney John Kellner announced he would not be charging Gruszeczka or Snapp for their roles in Richardson’s death.

-Critics have pushed back on the police narrative, saying that officers used unnecessary force in tackling Richardson and then wrongly continued to escalate the confrontation as the boy was subdued.
+Critics have pushed back on the narrative presented by police, saying that officers used unnecessary force in tackling Richardson and then wrongly continued to escalate the confrontation as the boy was subdued.
 Activists, friends and family members of Richardson said the shooting has intensified police mistrust among the local Black community.

 “I’m scared every day for my sons.
 Every day.
 And I sit here and get them prepared for how you guys act,” said Paige Owens, the mother of one of Richardson’s friends.
 Her comments came during a recent town-hall style meeting about racial equity.
 “That baby was on the ground pleading for himself.”